riscv/sail-riscv/doc/ExtendingGuide.md

 control checks would need to be provided as is done for the standard CSRs in `riscv_sys.sail`.

-Adding a new privilege level will normally be accompanied by defining new exception causes and their encodings.
+Adding a new privilege level or functionality restricted by privilege level will normally be accompanied by defining new exception causes and their encodings.
 This will require modifying and extending the existing definitions for privilege levels and exceptions in `riscv_types.sail`, and modifying the exception handling and privilege transition functions in `riscv_sys.sail`.

 Adding low-level platform functionality
 ---------------------------------------